v-eenay/tournament-tracker/README.md

 The project has established its foundational components, including the database schema, core data models, and the basic structure for the data access layer and user interface.

 *   **Database:** Migrated to MySQL, with all tables and core stored procedures implemented.
 See `Database/README.md` for details.
 *   **TrackerLibrary:** Core models and data access structure are in place.
-Implementation of data connectors (SQL and Text) is ongoing.
+The `SqlConnector` (for MySQL) and `TextConnector` (for flat files) have been fully implemented.
 See `TrackerLibrary/README.md` for details.
 *   **TrackerUI:** Basic forms have been created.
 Implementation of form logic and connection to the library is in progress.
 See `TrackerUI/README.md` for details.

 ### Next Steps (High-Level)

-1.  **Complete Data Access Layer (`TrackerLibrary`):** Finalize the implementation of `SqlConnector` and `TextConnector` to handle all data operations for all entities.
-2.  **Implement Core Business Logic (`TrackerLibrary`):** Develop the logic for tournament management, matchup generation, scoring, etc.
+1.  **Implement Core Business Logic (`TrackerLibrary`):** With the data access layer complete, the next step is to develop the logic for tournament management, matchup generation, scoring, etc.
-3.  **Develop UI Functionality (`TrackerUI`):** Implement the full functionality for all forms, including data binding, event handling, and user interaction workflows.
+2.  **Develop UI Functionality (`TrackerUI`):** Implement the full functionality for all forms, including data binding, event handling, and user interaction workflows.
-4.  **Thorough Testing:** Conduct unit tests for the library and comprehensive integration and UI testing for the entire application.
+3.  **Thorough Testing:** Conduct unit tests for the library and comprehensive integration and UI testing for the entire application.
-5.  **Refinement:** Iterate on UI/UX based on testing and feedback.
+4.  **Refinement:** Iterate on UI/UX based on testing and feedback.

 ## Project Structure